 The Nautilus is a classic and decidedly prosaic design, as it employs turrets and point-to-point wiring & there is no silicone, ICs, or regulators.
 We consider this a standard-bearer of purest audio with an American sensibility.
 The Nautilus is built in a way few modern amplifiers are.
 This is not due to intrinsic inferiority, but rather it is impossible to rush and is incredibly expensive to produce.
 Some of the most familiar tube amps ever produced utilize this method, including; McIntosh, HK, Leek, Quad, & Western Electric.
 These amplifiers demand to be played and built to last a lifetime.

 The Nautilus does not use a voltage divider network but depends on transformers instead.
 We use multiple dedicated taps for headphones to offer a dedicated selection for the most comprehensive range of headphones.

 The Nautilus has been described as a tube integrated amp for personal audio users.
 We mean by this, the Nautilus allows for five separate impedances to be selected for system matching and has a pair of 8ohm 5 way binding posts.
 The speaker vs. headphone output is selected with a small toggle switch on the back of the amp.
 This simple addition was not without compromise.
 You can choose between headphones or speakers without wiring changes to your system.

-Cinemag transformers are used as input transformers for XLR to RCA conversion.
+We use custom input transformers for XLR to RCA conversion.

 The input of Nautilus unitizes input transformers for reduced noise floor, greater clarity, and sub-bass response.